Jim-JMCD/Duplicate-File-Finder/README.md

 NOTE: If MS Excel is the default application for CVS files and files names contain non-Latin alphabet characters excel will not display those characters correctly.
 Rename *.csv file to a *.txt and import manually.

 __../duplicate_files1_yymmdd-hhmm.csv__
-Format – one file per row
+Format – One file per row

-column 1 : sha256 Checksum
+column 1 : sha256 checksum

 column 2 : fully pathed file name